Malayness: Pre-European period

 The Malay World, the home of the Malayic Austronesian tribes since the last ice age (circa 15,000–10,000 BCE), exhibits fascinating ethnic, linguistic and cultural variations as a result of having inherited different layers of foreign influences.
 The indigenous Animistic belief system, which employed the concept of semangat (spirit) in every natural objects, was predominant among the ancient Malayic tribes before the arrival of Dharmic religions around the beginning of first millennium CE.
-The Dharmic period was in turn superseded by the introduction of Islam and the expansion of Malay sultanates in different parts of the region from the 12th century onwards.
+The Dharmic period was in turn superseded by the introduction of Islam and regional expansion of Malay sultanates from the 12th century onwards.

 The term 'Melayu' (Malay) and its variants predates the Islamic era, in a sense which appears to apply as an old toponym to the Strait of Melaka region in general.
 Among the notable occurrences are Malayadvipa in Vayu Purana, Maleu-Kolon in the 2nd century Ptolemy's Geographia (on the west coast of Golden Chersonese), Mo-Lo-Yu in the 7th century Yijing's account, Malaiur in the 11th century's inscriptions in Brihadeeswarar Temple, Malai in 12th century Idrisi's Tabula Rogeriana, Malayu in the 13th century Padang Roco Inscription, Ma-li-yu-er in the 13th century's Yuan chronicle, Malauir in the 13th century's Marco Polo's account, and Malayapura in the 14th century's Amoghapasa inscription.

 Despite its ancient origin, the term 'Melayu' did not establish itself as an ethnonym at least until the advent of the Melaka Sultanate in the 15th century.
 Islamisation developed an ethnoreligious identity in Melaka, with the term 'Melayu' then beginning to appear as interchangeable with Melakans, especially in describing the cultural preferences of the Melakans as compared to those of foreigners.
 Tome Pires explained how Melaka itself classified merchants into four groups, among which the Malayos or Melayu did not appear, suggesting they were not then regarded as a category outside of Melaka itself.
 It remains unclear when the notion of Malayness began to characterise areas beyond Melaka, but it is generally believed that Malayisation intensified within the Strait of Melaka region following the territorial and commercial expansion of the sultanate in the mid-15th century.